 PLACES TO VISIT IN DAMBULLA CAVE TEMPLE

-Dambulla cave temple also known as Dambulla golden cave temple is one of the most precious ancient sites on the island of Sri Lanka.
-This sacred temple is a place of worship of Buddhist devotees for more than 2000 years making it one of the oldest temples in teh world.
-This ancient temple harbours a large number of murals and sculptures that originated many thousands of years ago.
-Today Dambulla Cave temple is an important world heritage site located within the cultural triangle of Sri Lanka and included in most Sri Lanka tour itineraries.
+Dambulla Cave Temple, also known as Dambulla Golden Cave Temple, is one of the most precious ancient sites on the island of Sri Lanka.
+This sacred temple has been a place of worship for Buddhist devotees for more than 2000 years, making it one of the oldest temples in the world.
+This ancient temple houses a large number of murals and sculptures that originated many thousands of years ago.
+Today, Dambulla Cave Temple is an important world heritage site located within the cultural triangle of Sri Lanka and included in most Sri Lanka tour itineraries.

 Table of Contents